PMArkive/G7RNGResearcher/README.md

-# G7ModelResearch
+# Gen7 RNG Researcher

-A fork from my RNG bot, dirty and incomplete
+A NTR debug client forked from my RNG bot, dirty and incomplete.